In June 2017, two new studies were published both focusing on the effects of partners of women with Endometriosis.

 If YOU are the partner of someone with Endo and are searching for support, consider joining the Braave support network; it’s specifically for partners of EndoSufferers.
 If you know of any other support groups for partners of people with Endometriosis, please let me know!
 I’ll add them here.

 And, both studies are linked below in our Resources section, if you’d like to read them.

 Braave – online support network for partners of women with Endometriosis

 Oxford Academic Human Reproduction (Article, June 2017) – A Qualitative Study of the Impact of Endometriosis on Male Partners

-The Journal of Obstetrics and Gynaecology Research (Article, June 2017) – Exploring the Impact of Endometriosis on Partners
+The Journal of Obstetrics and Gynaecology Research (Abstract, June 2017) – Exploring the Impact of Endometriosis on Partners